jahbini/stjohnsjim/contents/almost-history/susannas-song.md

 Susanna said: &ldquo;We won&rsquo;t get back till late, and the chores that we miss now will just be extra work for you when you get back.
 You can go ahead, I&rsquo;ll do the chores on time, and get myself ready.&rdquo;

-Susanna&rsquo;s dad said &ldquo;Smart thinkin&rsquo;, Susanna. &nbsp;Make sure you give the medicine to Lucky when the vet said. &mdash; Ma, you done right good with this one.&rdquo;
+Susanna&rsquo;s dad said &ldquo;Smart thinking&rsquo;, Susanna. &nbsp;Make sure you give the medicine to Lucky when the vet said. &mdash; Ma, you done right good with this one.&rdquo;

 So, an hour and a half later, facing the oncoming thunderstorm, Susanna was thinking: &ldquo;I&rsquo;ll get soaked.
 I&rsquo;ll look terrible&hellip;&rdquo;